Meet Our Board of Directors

 Jennifer Cadd, MBA, our President, is Vice President of Finance at Miracle Method Surface Refinishing where she has held that position for over two years.
 Starting as a Registered Financial Assistant in 2007 she has worked as a professional in the business of Finance for nearly fifteen years.
 It is with these leadership skills as well as her “passion for strategy, process improvement and change management” that she is eager to use in her volunteer position as President of Pikes Peak Suicide Prevention.

-Greg Smith, Treasurer
+Greg Smith, Vice President

 Dr. Nicole Peak, Programming Chair

 Dr. Nicole Peak owns and runs a private practice Peak Psychological Services, PLLC, which specializes in evidence-based interventions for trauma, anxiety disorders, mood disorders, and eating disorders in adolescents and adults, with services in English and Spanish.

 Abbie Weien, Charity Gala Chair